hieuimba/Lichess-Spark-DataPipeline/README.md

 - In your Databricks workspace, go to Settings
 - Select "Developer"
 - Next to Access tokens, click "Manage" and select "Generate a new access token"
-- Copy and save the new token (it won't be displayed again)
+- Copy and save the new token.

 ![image](https://github.com/user-attachments/assets/c1bbe227-2e83-4e83-805f-083f4459d77f)